 Recent "talking songs" have featured members of Gang of Four, the Crimson Curse, Castanets, Swing Kids, Chad Valley, All Leather, Some Girls, Modest Mouse, Ohioan, Sydney Eloise and the Palms, Holy Molar, Menomena, and 65daysofstatic.
 Performing "talking songs" and reading works of fiction, Gnade has shared stages and festival bills with Foals, Calvin Johnson, Fuck Buttons, Julia Eff, Thurston Moore, Godspeed!
 You Black Emperor, Under White Pines, Alana Amram, Television, the Evolutionary Jass Band, the Max Levine Ensemble, Tortoise, BEAK, Mum, Ghost Mice, Charlie Cunningham, the Wild, Ramshackle Glory, Trace Ramsey, Adrian Orange, Wolf Eyes, Andrew Mears, Har Mar Superstar, Scout Niblett, Jeff Rosenstock, Les Savy Fav, Viking Moses, Levon Helm, George Pringle, Angelo Spencer, Dinosaur Jr, and more.
 Recent performances have been at the All Tomorrow’s Parties "End of an Era" Festival, ATP’s Netil House Takeover in London, Plan-It-X Fest 2016, as well as various house shows, bookfairs, and in-stores.

-Gnade is currently working on a "very ambitious and very long novel that will bring together most of my regular characters" and a new series of "talking songs" connected to the book Locust House.
+Gnade is currently working on a "very ambitious and very long novel that will bring together most of my regular characters" and recently released Life is the Meatgrinder That Sucks in All Things, a series of "talking songs" connected to the book Locust House.